nothings/stb/tests/oversample/README.md

 positions vertically.

-When creating a texture atlas for use on GPUs, which support bilinear filtering, there is a better approach than caching several indepdent positions, which is to allow lerping between the versions to allow finer subpixel positioning.
+When creating a texture atlas for use on GPUs, which support bilinear filtering, there is a better approach than caching several independent positions, which is to allow lerping between the versions to allow finer subpixel positioning.
 You can achieve these by interleaving each of the cached bitmaps, but this turns out to be mathematically